 1999 – The Kentucky Derby celebrates its 125 running, and Charismatic wins the race.
 This is the first year Kentucky Derby fans are able to place Future Wagers.
 The Future Wager allows fans to bet on contenders leading up to the Derby race, when the odds are higher and there is an opportunity to win more money if the contender wins.

 2000 – This year marked the third century in which the Kentucky Derby was run; Fusaichi Pegasus wins the Kentucky Derby.

 2004 – The Kentucky Derby winner is Smarty Jones, and he is later featured on the cover of Sports Illustrated.

 2006 – Barbaro wins the Kentucky Derby, by six and a half lengths; the largest victory since 1946.
 Barbaro was injured just weeks later in the Preakness Stakes, and passed away after complications of that injury.
 He was a Kentucky Derby fan favorite, and a bronze statue is placed above his remains at the entrance of Churchill Downs Racetrack.

 2012 – The 138th Kentucky Derby was a record-setting year.
 I’ll Have Another wins the race in front of the highest attended Kentucky Derby of 165,307 fans.
 Wagering also set a record, with $133.1 million wagered on the Kentucky Derby race across all-sources.

-2015 – American Pharoah wins the Kentucky Derby and goes on to win the Triple Crown.
+2018 – Justify wins the Kentucky Derby and continues on to clinch the Triple Crown.
 He is the last horse to date to win the Triple Crown.